zntoyn/BlazorServerAppOnDocker/README.md

 # Blazor Server Running On Docker Linux
 	1. Download and open the app
 	2. Right click on docker-compose and choose Set As Startup Project
-	3. From Solution configurations : choose Debug
+	3. From Solution configurations : choose Release

 	- System